 As Japanese corporate governance evolves, what is needed next is for the various ministries and the FSA to clarify, strengthen and enforce the fiduciary responsibilities of pension fund managers the way the Employee Retirement Income Security Act and subsequent regulation did starting in the 1970s in the United States.
 Right now, there is a lax fiduciary standard for trust banks, there is a different one for investment advisors and virtually none at all for life insurance companies.
 And there is no legal equivalent to the U.S. Department of Labor’s “Avon Letter” or Interpretive Bulletin #942, which prescribe fiduciary duties to exercise voting and other governance rights solely in the interests of beneficiaries.”

 By Nicholas Benes, president of JTP Corporation, an investment bank specializing in merger and acquisition advisory services.
-(Now Representative Director of BDTI)
+(Since 2009, he has served as Representative Director of BDTI)